 From the 8th floor we had a magnificent view.

-We descended the stairs and headed to the Palace of Culture and Sports.
+We descended the stairs and headed to the Palace of Culture and Sport.

 We moved on to the gymnasium complex.

 One thing I noticed as I walked through was the marks on the wall made by the basketball.
-For a moment there I had forgotten that people used to use this building.
+For a moment I had forgotten that people used to use this building.
 It all came back and hit me very quickly.
 Pripyat is an unfathomably sad place.
 Lives were ruined here and there are countless personal artefacts and traces of life’s shadow that remind you of this.

 We went to the next location, this time the Olympic swimming pool.
-On the way in we passed a storage room, with all sorts of propaganda ready for the May Day celebrations.
+On the way in we passed a storage room, with all sorts of paraphernalia ready for the May Day celebrations.

 After stamping our feet, we got back into the van and drove to one of the highschools, this one 4 storeys high.

 Yuri was calling us, so we ran down the stairs to the van so that we wouldn’t be left in this eerily welcoming place.
 I really had that feeling, almost like it was returning to my own school, abandoned.

 Yuri informed us that this was the end of the trip, and that we’d be heading back to Chernobyl town for a lunch (was anybody actually hungry after that?).

 It’s strange to think that something so small can cause so much damage and anguish.
-A billion-dollar city rendered unusable, hundreds of thousands of lives ruined.
+A billion-dollar city rendered unusable, hundreds of thousands of lives affected.
 The official death toll from the Chernobyl disaster stands at 57.
 These were mostly plant operators and firefighters who all died immediately or shortly after the accident.
 Unofficially, the toll is much higher.
 The number of Thyroid cancers reported in the region has increased by over 5000% in the years after Chernobyl.
 Downs Syndrome rates are up, and birth deformations were very common in the years following the disaster.
-Women who were pregnant at the time were told to have abortions, and left it at that.
-In fact, the Soviet authorities were so inundated with people in hospitals, that they increased the “normal” radiation threshold by 5 times, and told people they were cured and sent them home.
-The true death toll is in the thousands, potentially one million people.
+Women who were pregnant at the time were told to have abortions.
+In fact, the Soviet authorities were so inundated with people in hospitals, that the “normal” radiation threshold was increased by a factor of five, people were told they were cured and sent home.
+The true death toll is likely in the thousands.

 Economically, Belarus suffered the most.
-The estimated cost in that country thus far is about $235 billion dollars.
+The estimated cost in that country to date is about 235 billion US dollars.
 1.7 million acres of agricultural land was contaminated.

 The effects are ongoing.
 Of the 440,000 wild boar killed in Germany in 2010, over 1000 were contaminated with levels of radiation over the permitted limit, due to eating contaminated grass.